code-warrior/a-proposal-for-ev-chargers-on-the-main-uhart-campus/deckset/index.md

 ---

 ## Form Factors
-The most common form factors for charging interfaces in the US:
+The most common charging interface form factors in the US are

 * **J1772** (Level 1 and Level 2)
 * **CCS 1** (Level 3)